alshdavid-labs/rpc/README.md

 Calling `.property()` or `.release()` will not transfer any values.

 Generally, values are interacted with as references and are only transferred when the consumer requires the value within its own context.
-If you attempt to transfer a type that is not serializable it will fail to send.
+If an attempt to transfer a type that is not serializable is made, it will fail to send.

 The library will automatically convert/send callbacks to the data source as references when passed into `.exec()`, but more complex types like objects with functions will not work (at least not yet).
 It may be required to write some small adapters/shims to facilitate smooth API access.

 ```typescript
 // Data = { foo: { bar: { foobar: 'foobar' }}}